-In Ayurveda, fresh homemade yogurt is said to possess immensely different qualities than its store bought counterpart; the homemade version being healthy, medicinal, cooling and sweet while the store bought is considered heavy, viscous, stale, heating and sour.
-Being of the same nature, homemade kefir shares these same life-promoting properties and is considered even healthier overall due to the vast number of probiotic strains that inhabit one culture (10-20+ on average!).
-Yogurt on the other hand often only contains 1-2 strains.
-If this isn’t enough to get you on board, making homemade Kefir is much more simple and fool-proof and can be accomplished with only minutes of prep-time.
+In Ayurveda, fresh homemade yogurt is said to possess immensely different qualities than its store bought counterpart; the homemade version being healthy, medicinal, cooling, and sweet while the store bought is considered heavy, viscous, stale, heating, and sour.
+When homemade, kefir shares these same life-promoting properties and is considered even healthier overall due to the vast number of probiotic strains that inhabit one culture (10 to 20+ on average!).
+Yogurt on the other hand often only contains 1 to 2 strains.
+If this isn’t enough to get you on board, making homemade kefir is much more simple and fool-proof and can be accomplished with only minutes of prep-time.

-Since about 99% of all health issues stem from a weak or imbalanced digestive fire (Agni), taking in a variety of probiotics from a real food source is essential to support healthy gut flora and therefore a healthy You!
-Unfortunately with our over-stress, over-medicated society, imbalances in the gut flora known as dysbiosis is beyond prevalent these days.
-In fact, some of these unwanted bacteria strains that take over in the GI tract have been shown to have a very direct correlation with a wide range of diseases such as Alzheimer’s, type 2 diabetes, chronic fatigue syndrome, allergies, asthma, obesity, metabolic syndrome, celiac disease, IBS, IBD, SIBO, leaky gut, Candida, certain cancers, Autism and mental disorders of all kinds.
+Since about 99% of all health issues stem from a weak or imbalanced digestive fire (Agni), taking in a variety of probiotics from real food sources is essential to support healthy gut flora and therefore a healthy You!
+Unfortunately with our over-stressed, over-medicated society, imbalances in the gut flora known as dysbiosis is beyond prevalent these days.
+In fact, some of these unwanted bacteria strains that take over in the GI tract have been shown to have a very direct correlation with a wide range of diseases such as Alzheimer’s, type 2 diabetes, chronic fatigue syndrome, allergies, asthma, obesity, metabolic syndrome, celiac disease, IBS, IBD, SIBO, leaky gut, Candida, certain cancers, Autism, and mental-emotional disorders of all kinds.

 Making kefir is extremely simple, requiring very little effort and minimal prep time.
-The fermentation process generally takes about 1-3 days depending on your desired taste and fermentation results and is done using a living kefir grain culture that is made up of lactic acid bacteria and healthy yeast strains.
-The final result is a drinkable yogurt-like beverage that is a bit tart, a bit sweet, slightly carbonated, creamy and delicious.
+The fermentation process generally takes about 1 to 3 days depending on your desired taste and fermentation results and is done using a living kefir grain culture that is made up of lactic acid bacteria and healthy yeast strains.
+The final result is a drinkable yogurt-like beverage that is a bit tart, a bit sweet, slightly carbonated, creamy, and delicious.
 If plain kefir does not float your taste bud boat, do not fret!
-There are many flavorful additions to add such as honey, maple syrup, cinnamon, mesquite powder, cardamom, cacao powder, shredded coconut and vanilla extract to name a few.
+There are many flavorful additions to add such as honey, maple syrup, cinnamon, mesquite powder, cardamom, cacao powder, shredded coconut, and vanilla extract to name a few.

 Important note: Although blending the plain kefir with fruit would be tasty, it is strongly not recommended since the combination of fruit and dairy should never be taken in at the same time.
 This is considered a very harmful food combination and will cause digestive imbalances rather than promote digestive health.
 Read more on the Improper Food Combinations here.